Git Product home page Git Product logo

 A toolkit of great libraries to get started building Typelevel apps on JVM, Node.js, and Native!
 Our very own flavour of the Scala Toolkit.

-//> using toolkit typelevel:latest
+//> using toolkit typelevel:default

 import cats.effect.*